FaustMaggioni/FaustMaggioni/README.md

 ### Hello There 👋
-I am a fullstack software developer and a commputer science student from Argentina!
+I am a fullstack software developer and a Computer Science student from Argentina!

 - 🌱 Learning:
    * design patterns in depth